Stock market today: Wall Street closes another winning week with barely a move - ExBulletin

 In overseas markets, actions were mixed in Europe and Asia.

-Taiwan’s Taiex fell 0.8% after TSMC, the world’s largest computer chip maker, said it expects sales to fall 10% this year as demand wanes.
+Taiwans Taiex fell 0.8% after TSMC, the world’s biggest computer chip maker, said it expected sales to fall 10% this year as demand wanes.
 It also said it would not meet the 2024 target for starting production at a plant under construction in Arizona.

 AP Business Writer Elaine Kurtenbach contributed.